About Prize Promotions Around the World

-Welcome to the third edition of DLA Piper's Guide to Prize Promotions Around the World.
-Prize promotions are a popular marketing tool used globally by businesses to attract customers.
+Welcome to the fourth edition of DLA Piper's popular Guide to Prize Promotions Around the World.
+Prize promotions remain a popular marketing tool used globally by businesses to attract customers.
 The internet and various social media platforms make this an attractive, cost efficient means of reaching a large, multi-jurisdictional customer base; but it is not without its legal challenges.

-This comparison site is designed to equip our clients with a useful tool to assist them with the management of the early development stages of a promotion and to bring to their attention as soon as possible potentially problematic issues.
+This handbook is designed to equip our clients with a useful tool to assist them with the management of the early development stages of a promotion, and to bring potentially problematic issues to their attention as soon as possible.

-In response to client demand, this third edition of the Guide has been expanded to cover 35 jurisdictions which count among the most significant for our clients.
-We have also expanded the range of topics covered, and are now able to illustrate the range of risk profiles of the different jurisdictions through our interactive map.
+In response to client demand, this fourth edition of the Guide has been expanded to cover 41 jurisdictions which count among the most significant for our clients, with the addition of Czech Republic, Denmark, Hungary, Luxembourg, Nigeria and Turkey.

 The DLA Piper global advertising and marketing team is well-versed in handling complex, frequently multi-jurisdictional compliance projects.
 This includes advising on compliance aspects of international prize promotions, which we are often asked to clear across large numbers of jurisdictions, while working to short deadlines.